Elango-Sagravia/alt-news/outstatic/content/policies/terms-of-use.md

 coverImage: ''
 seoTitle: 'Terms of Use - AltDaily'
 seoDescription: 'Review AltDaily''s terms and conditions to understand the guidelines and policies governing the use of our newsletter services.'
-publishedAt: '2024-08-20T15:17:31.000Z'
+publishedAt: '2025-01-01T15:17:31.000Z'
 ---

-Welcome to Alternative Investments News ("Website"), a newsletter owned and operated by Sagravia LLC ("Company," "we," "us," or "our").
+Welcome to Long and Short ("Website"), a newsletter owned and operated by Sagravia LLC ("Company," "we," "us," or "our").
 By accessing or using the Website, you agree to comply with and be bound by these Terms & Conditions ("Terms").
 If you do not agree to these Terms, please do not use the Website.

 **1. Use of the Website**